detectshadows/firmware/README.md

 Wifi AP Scan [unused]

 ---------------
-v127 - fixing crashes, adding support for board with built-in LED v126 - separate ssdp + ssdp TV scans again as its not picking up as much with the combined scan v125 - increase buffer for login token as causeing crashes in boxes
+v200 - separating architecture for the various boards and modifying update procedure v127 - fixing crashes, adding support for board with built-in LED v126 - separate ssdp + ssdp TV scans again as its not picking up as much with the combined scan v125 - increase buffer for login token as causeing crashes in boxes